Biographies of speakers

 Jonathan I. Lunine is David C. Duncan Professor in the Physical Sciences of Cornell University and Director of the Cornell Center for Astrophysics and Planetary Science.
 (PhD Planetary Science 1985, Caltech) Prof. Lunine does research in astrophysics, planetary science and astrobiology.
 He is a member of the U.S. National Academy of Sciences, and among other awards is the recipient of the Jean Dominique Cassini Medal of the European Geosciences Union (2015) and the Basic Sciences Award of the Int.
 Academy of Astronautics (2009).
 He is the author of Astrobiology, A Multidisciplinary Approach (Pearson Addison-Wesley, 2005) and Earth: Evolution of a Habitable World (2nd ed., Cambridge Univ.
 Press, 2013).
 Prof. Lunine is Vice President of the Society of Catholic Scientists.

 Karin I. Öberg is Professor of Astronomy and Director of Undergraduate Studies at Harvard.
 Her research focuses on how chemistry affects star and planet formation and the likelihood of forming habitable planets.
 Recent highlights include observations of snowlines and organic molecules in Solar Nebula analogs where exoplanets are currently assembling.
 Dr. Öberg obtained a B.Sc. in chemistry at Caltech in 2005, and a Ph.D. in astronomy at Leiden University in 2009.
 She received a Hubble Postdoctoral Fellowship in 2009 and joined the Harvard faculty in 2013.
 At Harvard, her research in astrochemistry has been recognized with a Sloan fellowship, a Packard fellowship and the Newton Lacy Pierce Award.
-Dr. Öberg is a Director of the Society of Catholic Scientists.
+Prof. Öberg is a Director of the Society of Catholic Scientists.

 Lawrence M. Principe is the Drew Professor of the Humanities at Johns Hopkins University and Professor in both the Department of History of Science and Technology and the Department of Chemistry.
 He is also Director of the Charles Singleton Center for the Study of Premodern Europe.
 Principe's main studies concern the early history of chemistry, and he is recognized as one of the foremost experts on the history of alchemy.
 He is the first recipient of the Francis Bacon Medal by the California Institute of Technology for significant contributions to the history of science in 2004.
 His book Alchemy Tried in the Fire: Starkey, Boyle, and the Fate of Helmontian Chymistry was awarded the Pfizer Award by the History of Science Society in 2005.
 In 2016, he received the Franklin-Lavoisier Prize in Paris from the Fondation de la Maison de la Chimie and the Chemical Heritage Foundation.
 He has written extensively on the historical relation of science and religion.
 Prof. Principe is a member of the Society of Catholic Scientists.